 It’s not easy to track issues and report bugs.
 It’s difficult to constantly discover the issues and defects, report on them and keep updated on the progress to resolve defects.
 There are challenges that we come across while creating great products.
 Let’s discuss these challenges in issues tracking in details point by point

-There is a reason why in every aspect of business we hear phrases like “keep it simple”.
-With every defect that is being identified there is a lot of detail that has to be added in the system.
+There is a reason why in every aspect of the business we hear phrases like “keep it simple”.
+With every defect that is being identified, there is a lot of detail that has to be added to the system.
 Details like, where was the defect first found, on what system the defect was found, what exactly was tried when we found the defect, who found it, etc. and some relevant documents are screenshots if need be.
-Possibilities is that no one discussed the details of the identified issue in the first plane.
-Or even worse it was discussed but each detail was documents and discussed on various communication channels like chats, emails, docs etc. Having data of identified issues is essential but if it is spread all over the place, guess what instead of being helpful it would be a nightmare fixing such issues.
+Possibilities are that no one discussed the details of the identified issue in the first place.
+Or even worse it was discussed but each detail was documented and discussed on various communication channels like chats, emails, docs etc. Having data on identified issues is essential but if it is spread all over the place, guess what instead of being helpful it would be a nightmare fixing such issues.

-Oftentimes even if the team is able to find the defects, they have no place or proper system to report defects.
+Oftentimes even if the team can find the defects, they have no place or proper system to report defects.
 People understand the problem but are not able to articulate it properly.
 Team members don’t know what all things to report on.
-There is a confusion as to where they should and how to report bugs.
-Sometimes chances are that the same issues have been reported twice over separate chain of emails or within the chats or during calls.
+There is confusion as to where they should be and how to report bugs.
+Sometimes chances are that the same issues have been reported twice over the separate chain of emails or within the chats or during calls.
 But this adds more time and energy into the process just to work on duplicate defects just because it was not reported or precisely reported the first time.

-For example – let’s say two designers came across a similar defect and one sent a chat message and another one sent an email just mentioning “I found a bug in the middle of the page where xyz is mentioned in red color”.
-Would you be sure to say what they are trying to tell ?
+For example – let’s say two designers came across a similar defect and one sent a chat message and another one sent an email just mentioning “I found a bug in the middle of the page where XYZ is mentioned in red colour”.
+Would you be sure to say what they are trying to tell?

 Every individual in a team is accountable for a certain set of tasks related to defect tracking and managing.
 And so the key to resolving defects in a product is for the team to be able to communicate efficiently and collaborate over the tasks.
-Without a bug tracking system in place, it’s difficult for the team to collaborate and share their thoughts and ideas over reporting and resolving defects in a product.
+Without a visual bug tracking system in place, it’s difficult for the team to collaborate and share their thoughts and ideas over-reporting and resolving defects in a product.
 Participation of every team member is important and is primarily dependent on the process and system used for bug tracking and management.
 Sending emails, chat and adding notes in a doc is not the ideal solution for issues tracking and management.
 A lot of information related to the defect can get lost.
-For managing all communication and collaborative efforts in one place you need a bug tracking software.
-However integrating a complex bug tracking system will also not be helpful.
-There is no point in having a bug tracking system that is not easy to use and team members find it too complex to collaborate over.
+For managing all communication and collaborative efforts in one place you need visual bug tracking tool.
+However, integrating a complex bug tracking system will also not be helpful.
+There is no point in having a visual bug tracking platform that is not easy to use and team members find it too complex to collaborate over.

-With a bug tracking system integrated in your workflow management, you can easily detect issues, defects, and fix them.
-During the development process, a product has to be continuously reviewed by collaborators and their feedback is added in the system.
+With a bug tracking system integrated into your workflow management, you can easily detect issues, defects, and fix them.
+During the development process, a product has to be continuously reviewed by collaborators and their feedback is added to the system.

 Tracking and managing bugs requires teamwork.
 However, if every team member is going to spend a lot of time working on the same things, then developing a product would be a never-ending process.
-To avoid this it’s necessary that every identified bug is prioritized based on its criticality, and assigned to the right team member to fix it.
+To avoid this every identified bug must be prioritized based on its criticality and assigned to the right team member to fix it.

 It helps deliver the project on time, improves team productivity and reduces the development cost as a whole.

-Bug tracking allows for easy access of reviews, updates, and bugs reports, this eliminates the gap in communication and improves transparency and accountability.
+Bug tracking allows for easy access to reviews, updates, and bugs reports, this eliminates the communication gap and improves transparency and accountability.

 Bug tracking tool allows us to track all defects in one centralized location, who reported them, who fixed the bug, and how long it took to fix it.

-Some tools also allow to create reports and identify defect trends, and plan resources and properly allocate budgets.
+Some tools also allow the creation of reports and identify defect trends, and plan resources and properly allocate budgets.

-Your client expects a bug free and easy to use product delivered by the stipulated time.
-By using bug tracking tools you can make sure you deliver the best products.
+Your client expects a bug-free and easy to use product delivered by the stipulated time.
+By using visual bug tracking tools you can make sure you deliver the best products.

 Every development team uses a variety of software to deliver great products.
-So adding a new tool into the systems should simplify the process and ease everyone. zipBoard allows exactly for this, because its a simple web-based tool hosted on cloud, it’s easier to sign up and get started.
-It is integrated with features that assist your team right from identifying the issues, reporting till resolving them.
+So adding a new tool into the systems should simplify the process and ease the process for everyone. zipBoard allows exactly for this.
+As it’s a simple web-based tool hosted on the cloud, it’s easier to sign up and get started.
+Right from identifying the issues to reporting and resolving them, it is integrated with features that assist your team.
 And the whole process is as simple as taking a screenshot, marking your comments, changing priorities and assigning to the right stakeholder.
-Easy right ?
+Easy right?

 See all the features that zipBoard have.

 Waiting for the right time to review your product and find defects can take forever, we all fall prey to procrastination.
 So how about reporting issues and defects right in the moment when you are browning through your product, sounds amazing right.
-This is why zipBoard is widely chosen as it allows users to visually review and create tasks, annotate, assign, prioritize, add description etc while browsing through the web pages or other digital assets.
+While browsing through the web pages or other digital assets, zipBoard is widely chosen for this functionality.
+It allows users to visually review and create tasks, annotate, assign, prioritize, add descriptions, etc.

 Web developers no longer have to take screenshots of the defects.
 No need to attach them in emails and send them with long descriptions.
-Instead they can now provide contextual feedback with a visual bug tracking system.
-Simply annotate over the screen capture in zipBoard and let team members know what needs to be fixed.
+Instead, they can now provide contextual feedback with a visual bug tracking tool.
+Simply annotate over the screen capture and let team members know what needs to be fixed in zipBoard.
 Think JIRA meets Awesome Screenshot.

 Using zipBoard to explain bugs is like being next to team members, pointing out issues on a whiteboard.
-Communication is simple and everything is live in front of you.
-Add a URL or e-Learning project and start catching bugs instantly! zipBoard is the visual bug tracker you need for your web development collaboration.
+Communication is simple and everything is life in front of you.
+Add a URL or eLearning project and start catching bugs instantly! zipBoard is the visual bug tracker you need for your web development collaboration.

 No need to install any software on your system.
 No hectic customization.
-No admin required to set up everything.
-No technical expertise required to set up and start issue tracking.
-No need to host on a cloud or put in place a back end infrastructure. zipBoard is web-based and cloud hosted ready to use, visual bug tracking system right out of the box.
-All you need is to create your account and get started with identifying and managing issues in your product by creating an account.
+There is no need for an admin to set up everything.
+Technical expertise is not a requirement to set up and start tracking issues in zipBoard.
+No need to host on a cloud or put in place a back end infrastructure. zipBoard is a web-based and cloud-hosted ready to use, visual bug tracking tool right out of the box.
+Identify and manage issues in your product by creating an account.
 That’s all you need.

 zipBoard integrates with JIRA and Slack so all team members are up-to-date on progress and don’t have to subscribe to new channels for it.
 Integrate bug and issue tracking right into your existing workflow.